Brain Frames are a set of graphics that organize, but they aren’t traditional graphic organizers.

-Brain Frames are visual-spatial displays of the patterns underlying basic things we do with language every day.
+Brain Frames are visual displays of the patterns underlying basic things we do with language all the time.

 All day, every day, from a very young age, we:

-Awareness of these patterns is largely unconscious to most people but directly influences comprehension, and academic success.
+Awareness of these language patterns is largely unconscious to most people, but it directly influences comprehension, expression, teaching, and learning.